 Reside on Surf has seven different studio and 1-bedroom floor plans.
 Studios range in size from 402 to 567 square feet, and 1-bedrooms span 589 to 961 square feet.

-Floor plans are accessible online.
+Floor plans and availability are accessible online.

 Apartments have a mix of wood-look floors and carpeting.
 Vintage touches include crown moldings.
 Kitchens have been updated with newer cabinets, dishwashers in some units, and built-in microwaves.